Xtinci0n/userpatches/README.md

-# Disclaimer
+# To The Editors

 This is a custom configuration for creating an Ethereum full node based on the Armbian build tools.
 Please visit https://www.armbian.com and https://github.com/igorpecovnik/lib for further info regarding ARMBIAN.

-Currently (as of September 2018) these scripts are developed to build an Armbian image for the FriendlyElec NanoPC-T4 [1] due to the high hardware specs needed to sync the Ethereum Blockchain.
+These scripts are developed to build an Armbian image for the FriendlyElec NanoPC-T4 [1] due to the high hardware specs needed to sync the Ethereum Blockchain.
 A NVMe M.2 SSD drive is needed as well.
 For more information regarding Ethereum please visit:

 - https://ethereum.org/